The Bypass ira Trust:

 The plan administrator or IRA custodian is the one to whom a qualifying disclaimer of retirement benefits should be directed.
 The disclaimed benefits will pass to the person who would receive them if the original beneficiary had predeceased.
 Naming contingent beneficiaries allows for disclaimers.

-The original beneficiary cannot choose where disclaimed property will go, so a contingent beneficiary must be in place to receive the benefits.
-In PLR 9630034, an IRA disclaimer was used to fully fund an exemption trust.
+The original beneficiary cannot choose where the disclaimed property will go, so a contingent beneficiary must be in place to receive the benefits.
+In PLR 9630034, an IRA disclaimer was used to fully fund an exemption can an ira be in a trust.
 This strategy worked because the trust was a contingent beneficiary.
 A numerical example may make PLR 9630034 easier to understand.